corone-hi/weather-app/README.md

 # weather-app
-react native.
+react native .
 Also, How to github

 ## expo